AdaCore/spark2014/docs/lrm/source/subprograms.rst

                    an entity are the same as if a convention of Ada had been specified.
 Covered by another TU

+.. _etu-ghost_functions-ds:

 .. centered:: **Verification Rules**

+.. _tu-ghost_functions-14:

-#.
-A non-ghost output shall not depend on a ghost input.
+14. A non-ghost output shall not depend on a ghost input.

     .. ifconfig:: Display_Trace_Units

       :Trace Unit: FE 6.1.6 VR A non-ghost output shall not depend on a ghost input.

+.. _tu-ghost_functions-15:

-#.
-A ghost entity shall not be referenced
+15. A ghost entity shall not be referenced

     * within a call to a procedure which has a non-ghost output; or

     * within a control flow expression (e.g., the condition of an if statement, the selecting expression of a case statement, the bounds of a for loop) of a compound statement which contains such a procedure call.
 [The case of a non-ghost-updating assignment statement is handled by a legality rule; this rule is needed to prevent a call to a procedure which updates a non-ghost via an up-level reference, as opposed to updating a parameter.]

       [This rule is intended to ensure an update of a non-ghost entity shall not have a control flow dependency on a ghost entity.]

    .. ifconfig:: Display_Trace_Units